Guided group exploring frescoes in Palazzo Vecchio Museum, Florence.

 Guided tour of Palazzo Vecchio with skip-the-line entry

-Expert English or Italian-speaking guide (as per option selected)
+An expert English or Italian speaking guide (as per option selected)

-Small group guided tour in English, Italian, Spanish, French or German (as per option selected)
+Small group tour of up to 14 guests only available in English, Italian, French and German (as per option selected)

 Customer Reviews